junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 Dean frowns.
 "He was here, then he wasn't.
 What's there to remember?"

 Then he remembers.
 He realizes Sammy wasn't talking about what happened *here*, in the real world, it's what happened in his dream.
-He didn't connect the dots until now, but apparently the genius kid that Sammy is, he figures out and believes all the super cool things that Cat has been doing when he was with them (and bringing them pizza was just one of his very many superhero skills that is far from the most amazing thing that he could do; much like Scooby-doo, but cooler) -- and Dean believes him.
+He didn't connect the dots until now, but apparently the genius kid that Sammy is, he figures out and believes all the super cool things that Cat has been doing when he was with them (and bringing them pizza was just one of his very many superhero skills that is far from the most amazing thing that he could do; much like Scooby-Doo, but cooler) -- and Dean believes him.

-Dean knows he always dreams about before a lot, dreams about his home, his Mom, his little brother when he was still in his Mom's tummy, his toy trains and cars in the closet, his stuffed animals and teddy bear pajamas, and everything he used to have and not anymore.
+Dean knows he dreams about before a lot, dreams about his home, his Mom, his little brother when he was still in his Mom's tummy, his toy trains and cars in the closet, his stuffed animals and teddy bear pajamas, and everything he used to have and not anymore.
 And then, inevitably, he'd dream about the fire.
-It's been about a year now, but so many nights -- if not every night -- he'd still dream about the fire and the smoke coming out of that window on the second floor of the house, Sammy's room's window.
+It's been seven months now, but so many nights -- if not every night -- he'd still dream about the fire and the smoke coming out of that window on the second floor of the house, Sammy's room's window.
 He'd hear his Mom's voice, a high voice shadowed by something low, crackling with the burning fire, something dark, something hiding in the shadow of the memory, and it would scare him so much that he'd startle awake.
-He'd have cold sweat dripping down his spine, and he'd toss and turn and force himself to think about something different, something like Sammy's breath, to fall back asleep.
+He'd have cold sweat dripping down his spine, regardless it's summer or winter, and he'd toss and turn and force himself to think about something different, something like Sammy's breath, to fall back asleep.
 Every night.

 But those two nights when Cat were here.
 Things were different.
 So abnormal that... for some reason, Dean doesn't even think about it.
 Because somehow, *that*, a full night of peaceful sleep, feel like normal enough to not *have to* be specifically thought about.

 The first night he fell asleep *on top of* Cat, and he doesn't remember what exactly he dreamed about except for a warm and fuzzy sensation, and he contributes that to the warm and furry body clinging to him.
-The second night he fell asleep with Cat, though he has no idea how Cat ends up in his arms, settling between his hands and chest like he belongs there, and he's definitely not complaining.
+The second night he fell asleep with Cat, though he has no idea how Cat ends up in his arms, settling between his hands and chest like he belongs there, he's definitely not complaining.
 That's also a warm and fuzzy sensation lasting for a whole night.
 He doesn't remember startling awake with cold sweat, he doesn't remember shadows of fire flickering before his eyes, so there must be none.
 Just a perfect, peaceful, uneventful night.

 Dean swallows.
 "Maybe just coincidences," he says weakly.
 How could Cat have *saved* them?
 Saving their dreams, nonetheless?
 If Cat does, *then* maybe Dad really does have reason to be scared of him, but definitely not the same reason as to take Cat away.
 That still hurts so much that Dean has to curl into himself, holding his own knees in his arms to keep himself warm and his mind an illusion as if something is holding him tight.